 Written by Laura Seal for Decanter.com

-Why spending a bit more could make sense...
+Spending a bit more could make sense, but changes are coming...